0xJonaseb11/Go_Lang/Overview.md

 - Go has 2 floating point types. ie `float32`(single precision) and `float64`(double precision) as well as two additional types for representing complex numbers - `complex64` and `complex128`

+`Concurrency`

+_**Go has a rich support for concurrency with the use of goroutines and channels**_

+`Goroutines`

+A Goroutine is a function that is capable of running concurrently with other functions.
+_To create a goroutine, we use `go` keyword followed by a function invocation._

+- Goroutines are lightweight and we can easily create thousands of them

+`Channels`

+Channels provides a way for two goroutines to communicate with each other and synchronize their execution.

+_Normally channels are synchronous; both sides of the channel will wait until the other side is ready.
+A buffered channel is asynchronous; sending or receiving a message will not wait unless the channel is already full._

+`<-` is used to send and receive messages on a channel `chan` is a keyword used to represent channel - it is followed by the things we want to pass to the channel

+`c <- "ping" means send "ping"`

+`'msg := <- c' means receive a message and store it in 'msg'`

+**`select`**
+Go has a special statement `select` that works like switch but for channels